SainsburyWellcomeCentre/aeon_docs/src/reference/hardware/foraging_patch.md

 :alt: step21
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 21\.
 To complete the foraging patch, add the tile orienting the tile engraving with the foraging patch.
-Metal tile and foraging patch tile should be flushed and only the wheel exposed.
+Metal tile and foraging patch tile should be flush and only the wheel exposed.
 :::
 ::::